-

 Making Effective Comments on Proposed Rules

-It may be helpful when commenting on a proposed rule to consider the agency’s authority to make the rule.
+It may be helpful when making comments on proposed rules to consider the agency’s authority to make the rule.
 Most environmental statutes authorize one of DEQ’s boards to make rules; the boards have only the authority given to them in that statute.
-The Utah Drinking Water Board, for example, has these authorities: (1) The board…
+The Utah Drinking Water Board, for example, has these authorities: Utah Code Annotated…

 -